stsiwo/go_concepts/basics.md

 if you want a variable to be available publicly but not allow them to modify (read-only), you need to create a struct which has only one field so that that struct is publicly available but they cannot access to the field.

+### init function

+only called once regardless of how many times the package (e.g., file) is imported.

+Is it good for declaring global variables? here is [a good reference](https://stackoverflow.com/questions/56039154/is-it-really-bad-to-use-init-in-go). it says that you should not overuse the 'init' function because of the side effect (e.g., bad readability).
+Also, it is always called when importing so you cannot control where to call.
+And, it is hard to customize the global variables in it so it is bad for testing.

 ### variable declaration and initialization

 code)